jianzhi-1/battle-of-new-york/README.md

 ## Introduction

 This game simulates the Battle of New York in Avengers.
 You are Iron Man and you face an endless army of leviathans.
-Use your cursor to scan your surroundings and voice your commands to fire energy bolts at the menaces.
+Use your cursor or VR headset to scan your surroundings and voice your commands to fire energy bolts at those menaces.

 Built with Aframe and powered by Wit.ai.

 ## Launching the Game

-*   Ask the developer for the WIT token and update 'TOKEN' in src/voice.js
+*   Ask the developer for the WIT token and update `'TOKEN'` in `src/voice.js`
-*   Run $ python -m http.server
+*   Run `$ python -m http.server`
 *   Allow microphone access

 ## Supported Voice Commands

-The voice commands below and their equivalent are supported.
+The voice commands below and their equivalents are supported.

 *   “Fire!”
 *   “Lightning!”